Chaitanya-Raj/maps/README.md

 ![unclustered](/designs/unclustered.png)

 - Advantages
-  - No need to load a large amount of images, saving time and bandwidth
+  - All the user images don't need to be loaded into mapbox, thus decreasing the map load time.
+  - As the icons don't take up much space, and the text is visible only when the space is available, it looks relatively uncluttered.
 - Cons
-  - Lack of individuality at a glance
+  - Lack of individuality at a glance.

 #### Using clusters at lower zoom levels